Feldgendarmerie: Operations

 Feldgendarmerie operating in occupied Russia, July 1941.
 The sign says "Partisanen-Gefahr von Welish nach Ußwjati.
 Einzelfahrzeuge halt!
 Waffen bereithalten." / "Partisan danger from Velizh to Usvyaty.
 Single vehicles Stop!
 Weapons at the ready."

 Feldgendarmerie units were generally given occupation duties in territories directly under the control of the Wehrmacht.
 Their duties policing the areas behind the front lines ranged from straightforward traffic control and population control to suppression and execution of partisans and the apprehension of enemy stragglers.

 When combat units moved forward out of a region, the Feldgendarmerie role would formally end as control was then transferred to occupation authorities under the control of the Nazi Party and SS.
-But Feldgendarmerie units are known to have assisted the SS in committing war crimes in occupied areas.
+Feldgendarmerie units are known to have assisted the SS in committing war crimes in occupied areas.
 Author Antony Beevor explores some well-documented cases of their participation in his book Stalingrad.
 Also, Felgendarmerie units took active part in Jew hunting operations, including in Western Europe.